AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

    Enemies take damage through their **hitboxes** when hit by player bullets or attacks.
 Upon defeat, enemies play a **hit flash effect** and a **death animation** for visual feedback.

 - **Invulnerability**:
-   Enemies do not gain invulnerability, making them susceptible to consecutive hits, unlike the player.
-But is managed through the player shot cooldown
+   Unlike the player, enemies do not gain invulnerability, making them susceptible to consecutive hits.
+But it is managed through the player shot cooldown.

 ---